 - Select dry red wines, such as; Malbec, Merlot, or Cabernet Sauvignon.

 - Wine contains Resveratrol, which can promote fat burning.

 Remember, it’s okay to drink alcohol on a ketogenic diet, but keep moderation in mind so that you don’t throw your body out of ketosis.
 Test your ketone levels after drinking alcohol to see how many glasses it takes to consume to affect your blood ketone levels.

 Be sure to check out our extensive list of keto friendly alcohol beverages (beer, wine, and liquor).

-NOTE: Consider supplementing your diet with an exogenous ketone such as, KETO//OS, before and after consuming alcohol to keep the body in therapeutic levels of ketosis.
+NOTE: Consider supplementing your diet with an exogenous ketone such as, Keto OS NAT, before and after consuming alcohol to keep the body in therapeutic levels of ketosis.